Federal Employment | Federal Government Careers

 executive branch alone includes fifteen cabinet departments with over

 have offices in all corners of the world.
 Larger agencies hire a broad

 If you desire to travel,

-government jobs offer abundant opportunities
+government careers offer abundant opportunities

 to relocate within the 50 states and throughout the world.
 There are

 thousands of overseas employment opportunities.